2023-02-09 Oliver Hessing

 - Elevated rights are needed from a program, batch file or other scripts, to get access to system relevant settings.
 This can be folders, registry entries, hardware and other windows system setting.

-- An administrator has no elevated permissions on an UAC activated system, until he confirmed a warning message from the User Access Control (UAC).
+- An administrator has no elevated privileges on an UAC activated system, until he confirmed a warning message from the User Access Control (UAC).

-- This UAC Dialog pop up, if the program request elevated system rights or the administrator of the system do it for the application.
+- This UAC Dialog is only shown, if the program request elevated system rights or the administrator do it for the application, by mouse right click and select run as administrator.

 How can i request elevated privileges?